Working with Docker Images – How to Build Docker Images

 When you want to run a container using Ubuntu with NodeJS preinstalled, you can just use the new image.

-Once after building a new image from an existing image, you may wish to share it with the one you like or publish to a Docker repository so that anyone can make a use of this image.
+Once after building a new image from an existing image, you may wish to share it with the one you like privately to your organization or publish to a Docker repository so that anyone can make a use of this image.

 At first, login to Docker Hub using the following command.
 Replace “itzgeekweb” with your Docker registry username.